 Put a Crown on Consistency and Make Her Queen!

 If you write business documents, you’ll know that many discussions arise over style, tone and what to call things.
 Everyone writes a little differently.
-And, unless you’re your contributors are experienced at writing in line with written guidelines, multiple contributors means multiple styles.
+And, unless your contributors are experienced at writing in line with written guidelines, multiple contributors means multiple styles.
 This is not a disaster (personality is welcome!).
 But, documents aimed at achieving consistency can help rule out many of the common problems that are both tedious and time-consuming to correct before distributing or publishing your content.

 We recommend composing an initial, short Style Guide, if you don’t have one.
 You can incorporate a Tone of Voice guide and Naming Conventions, or make them separate documents, it matters little.
 But, they should be announced to your team; updated regularly as decisions arise; promoted internally when updates are added; and deferred to when debates arise.